rapidsai/cugraph-docs/docs/cugraph-docs/source/index.rst

 *** NOTICE ***
 ==============

+**cuGraph-DGL has been removed as of release 25.06.** We recommend migrating to cuGraph-PyG, which offers the same functionality along with additional features like support for heterogeneous sampling and a unified API.
+The cuGraph team is not planning any further work in the DGL ecosystem going forward.

 The cuGraph repository has been refactored to make it more efficient to build, maintain and use.

 Libraries supporting GNNs are now located in the `cugraph-gnn repository <https://github.com/rapidsai/cugraph-gnn>`_